 The map located in section 3.2 illustrates the location of the current LCADD MFUI.
 County maps, city maps and community maps are used where necessary to provide a visual tool of the inventory within the existing road network.
 Updates or other changes are submitted each year to the KYTC.
 For more information on the LCADD MFUI, please contact the ADD.

 3.2 MFUI Location Map

-The map that follows has been created to illustrate the MFUI
+The maps that follow were created to illustrate the MFUI.